bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 ##  291. <a name='Contextscopeandanonymousfunctions'></a>Context, scope, and anonymous functions
 Two important terms to understand when you’re developing in Javascript are **context** and **scope**.
-Ryan Morr has a great write-up about the differences between the two here: [“Understanding Scope and Context in Javascript”][4].
+Ryan Morr has a great write-up about the differences between the two here: ["Understanding Scope and Context in Javascript"][4].
 The important things to note about **context** are:
 1. Every function has a context (as well as a scope).
 2. Context refers to the object that _owns_ the function (i.e. the value of